hpcloud/hpcloud-kubesetup/README.md

 		set OS_USERNAME=<OS_USERNAME>
 		set OS_PASSWORD=<OS_PASSWORD>
 		set OS_REGION_NAME=<OS_REGION_NAME>

+	Run the <your project name>-openrc.bat file inside the console window from which we will the remaining installer steops

 4. Update `kubesetup.yml` if necessary.
 This file describes the setup of the cluster.
 By default, a cluster consisting of 3 nodes, 1 master node and 2 minion nodes, will be created.

 	You will need to:
-	 * Create a new ssh key named `kube-key` or modify `sshkey` to reflect the key you want to use instead
+	 * Create a new ssh key named `kube-key` or modify `sshkey` to reflect the key name of an existing key pair inside OpenStack
-	 * Create or modify the network
+	 * Create the kube-net network [(steps)](https://github.com/gertd/hpcloud-kubesetup/blob/master/scripts/create-private-network.sh) or modify the network entry in the kubesetup.yml file to an existing private network inside the project/tenant you will be deploying to
-	 * Verify and update if needed the ip based on the ip range on your tenant
+	 * Verify if specified IP address range is supported by your subnet.
+When using the create-private-network.sh script you can use the default values

 	**kubesetup.yml**